Valkyrie no Bōken

-is a video game developed and published by Namco.
-It was released in Japan for the Family Computer on August 1, 1986, for the Virtual Console on March 20, 2007, for the Nintendo 3DS on September 4, 2013 and for the Wii U on February 4, 2015.
+is a role-playing action-adventure game developed and published by Namco.
+It was released in Japan for the Family Computer on August 1, 1986.
+It was also released for the Virtual Console on multiple Nintendo consoles, for the Wii on March 20, 2007, for the Nintendo 3DS on September 4, 2013, and for the Wii U on February 4, 2015.

 Gameplay

 The player controls Valkyrie in her quest to defeat Zouna and restore peace to Marvel Land.
-With brown hair and no helmet, she begins the game armed with only a short sword.
-The player helps Valkyrie fight monsters, collect gold and find stronger equipment which will increase her powers; eventually, she finds a helmet and cloak.
-With the people of Marvel Land terrorized or controlled by Zouna, she receives no hints or advice.
-The player must devise a plan to defeat Zouna, with many of Valkyrie's tasks not immediately apparent; some can only be guessed by exploration and experimentation.
+Valkyrie fights monsters, collects gold and finds stronger equipment which will increase her powers.
+Without in-game hints or advice, the player must devise a plan to defeat Zouna, with many of Valkyrie's tasks not immediately apparent; some can only be guessed by exploration and experimentation.

 When Valkyrie defeats a monster, she earns experience points towards the next level and (usually) a small amount of money.
 Although money is scarce in Marvel Land, the player rarely needs it to buy equipment.
 All the game's items can be obtained for free if the player knows where to look.
 In addition to equipping weapons and armor, Valkyrie gains access to seven spells.
 When she learns each one depends on her intelligence, which increases with each level of experience.
 The first, and possibly the most valuable, of these is the healing spell.